 Traditionally, positive behaviors (e.g., compliance with classroom rules and expectations, interest and engagement in class activities, and mastery of subject matter) have been associated with positive academic outcomes (Birch & Ladd, 1997; Feshbach & Feshbach, 1987; Wentzel, 1993), while negative behaviors (e.g., inattention, distractibility, and withdrawn behaviors) have been associated with negative academic outcomes (Akey, 2006; Kane, 2004).
 A key design that drives all PUC schools is our positive school culture.
-PUC CALS MS and PUC CALS HS will strategically cultivate a positive school environment that is characterized by mutual respect.
+PUC Triumph will strategically cultivate a positive school environment that is characterized by mutual respect.
 Students are introduced to the school's core values on opening day.
 Through consistent modeling and regular practice, the entire school community (students, teachers, administration, families, and community members) adopts them as their own.

-At PUC CALS MS and PUC CALS HS, we believe "high, clear, and consistent expectations support students' self-confidence, their belief that their efforts will lead to success and their engagement in school" (Eccles et al. (1983); Gambone, Klem, Summers, and Akey (2004); Wigfield and Harold (1992).).
-A substantial body of evidence demonstrates that schools in which students achieve high levels of performance tend to set high expectations and standards (19Baker,

-Terry, Bridger, and Winsor (1997); Evans (1997); Lambert and McCombs (1998); Lee, Bryk, and Smith (1993); Lee and Smith (1999); Phillips (1997).
-PUC CALS MS and PUC CALS HS takes a positive proactive school-wide approach to behavior management in order to ensure a positive school culture.
-The school proactively shares with students and families the behavior expectations that all students will meet.
-We keep these behavior expectations simple: for example, the 4 Ps: Prompt, Polite, Productive, and Prepared.
-These expectations are broad and apply to most behavioral situations.
+At PUC Triumph, we believe "high, clear, and consistent expectations support students' selfconfidence, their belief that their efforts will lead to success and their engagement in school" (Eccles et al. (1983); Gambone, Klem, Summers, and Akey (2004); Wigfield and Harold (1992).).
+A substantial body of evidence demonstrates that schools in which students achieve high levels of performance tend to set high expectations and standards (19Baker, Terry, Bridger, and Winsor (1997); Evans (1997); Lambert and McCombs (1998); Lee, Bryk, and Smith (1993); Lee and Smith (1999); Phillips (1997).
+PUC Triumph takes a positive proactive school-wide approach to behavior management in order to ensure a positive school culture.
+The Charter School proactively shares with students and families the behavior expectations that all students will meet.
+We keep these behavior expectations are broad and apply to most behavioral situations.
 In addition, each grade level, with approval from the principal, defines important routines that students will follow.
 These routines are shared with students and families, are proactively taught, and are consistently reinforced in all classrooms.

 Further, we recognize that each student is an individual.
 Therefore, correction of student misconduct and replacement behavior is handled on an individual basis.
-To best meet the individual needs of our students, PUC CALS MS and PUC CALS HS takes a targeted approach to behavior management and discipline.
+To best meet the individual needs of our students, PUC Triumph takes a targeted approach to behavior management and discipline.

-PUC CALS MS and PUC CALS HS's foundational beliefs and practices align with the District's Discipline Foundation Policy, requiring every school in the District to adopt and implement a school-wide positive behavior support discipline plan.
+PUC Triumph's foundational beliefs and practices align with the District's Discipline Foundation Policy, requiring every school in the District to adopt and implement a school-wide positive behavior support discipline plan.
 Under the new policy, "all school level plans will include: teaching school rules and social emotional skills; reinforcing appropriate student behavior; using effective classroom management and positive behavior support strategies by providing early intervention for misconduct and appropriate use of consequences."
-PUC CALS MS and PUC CALS HS aligns its discipline plan with the "Guiding Principles for the School Community" identified by LAUSD-which require all students and school staff to model community norms, including treating others with respect, appreciating differences, finding peaceful solutions, showing empathy and compassion and defending the rights of others.
+PUC Triumph aligns its discipline plan with the "Guiding Principles for the School Community" identified by LAUSD which require all students and school staff to model community norms, including treating others with respect, appreciating differences, finding peaceful solutions, showing empathy and compassion and defending the rights of others.